nosolls/formatstring/README.md

 A student in cybersecurity concepts or a field related could use this lab to see how programming can be exploited.
 This could also give them the chance to get a head start in their classes if they have not covered the format-string vulnerability yet.

 ## Design and Architecture
 This lab only has one container, which is the hacker.
 It provides all of the tools you might need.
-Jupyter offers a text editor/terminal, which offers keybindings (like for vim) if you prefer them.
+This lab will run off of VNC.

 ## Installation and Usage